Frequently Asked Questions

 An urn or casket is not required for the cremation process, though many of our families choose to leave their pets wrapped in a special blanket or other personal item.
 Following cremation, we provide all of our families with a simple urn, though we have more decorative personalized options available for display.
 Contact us or browse our website to learn more about the urns and memorial items we have available for purchase.

 How long will it be until I receive my urn?

 We make it a priority to offer you a quick response following your pet’s death.
-Not only are we able to respond immediately to your home or veterinary office to begin the final arrangements process, we are able to return your pet’s cremated remains generally within 48 hours of the time of your loss.
+Not only are we able to respond immediately to your home or veterinary office to begin the final arrangements process.
+Our goal is to have your pet back in your care as soon as possible, generally within the same week.

 Are all pet crematories the same?

 Unfortunately, no. There are very few state or federal regulations that apply to pet crematories, which leads to a wide variety in terms of facility quality, staff quality and service quality.
 It’s important to know we are family owned and operated, open door policy, on site crematory with certified operators, the Matthews PowerPak II crematory, prompt removal of pet from the place of death, private visitation room, memorial wall, we also use a customized transportation van that respectfully carries your beloved pet to our crematory.
 Other facilities transport in the back of uncovered trucks with no respectful handling of your beloved pet.
 Do you know where your pet is going after their removal?
 Why trust someone who is not local?
 Your pet never leaves our care and custody to a third party.

 This depends on local regulations in your area.
 Some cities and municipalities specify where your pet can be buried, while others are more lax.
 To learn more about appropriate burial locations and any restrictions that may affect your burial choices, call or email our office.